 After completing the Dry Needling Certification Program, you can continue elevating your skillset by attending one of our advanced continuing education dry needling courses.
 Myopain Seminars offers a wide variety of courses that address every aspect of dry needling from many different angles.
 We’re proud to offer you a unique and diverse series of courses that other course providers can’t match.

-Mastery & Update of Dry Needling addresses questions that skilled dry needling clinicians may have after completing the CMTPT Course Program.
+Dry Needling Clinical Pearls & Review addresses questions that skilled dry needling clinicians may have after completing the CMTPT Course Program.
 This course will focus on mastering and perfecting your skills, learning advanced and updated techniques, as well as exploring the newest research.
 We will discuss case studies that have been submitted by participants prior to the course for hands-on and customized learning.

 Dry Needling for Pelvic Pain